Aziroshin/citygamesystems/README.md

 Any class that builds on `ASegment` can override that method and do what's necessary there for its functionality.

-`ATransformableSegment` is a particularly notable sub-class, as it introduces transformability using `Transform3D`, making it easier to build segments out of other segments.
+`ATransformableSegment` is a particularly notable subclass, as it introduces transformability using `Transform3D`, making it easier to build segments out of other segments.
 Notably it keeps an untransformed `ASegment` as a member, `.untransformed`, which it references whenever its values are (re-)calculated.